ralyodio/resume/anthony.ettinger.resume.md

 driving community engagement.

 ### Skatespot, Inc. | Equity‑only, part‑time
-Co‑founder, Chief Technology Officer (Apr 2021 – Present)
+Co‑founder, Chief Technology Officer (Apr 2021 – Aug 2025)

 - Spearheaded the development of the technology stack and architecture for Skatespot.com using Deno, TypeScript, and MongoDB.